lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ## Course info

+This course meets in Social Sciences 362 on Tuesdays and Thursdays from 9-10:20am.

 This course will have two parts: in the first half, we will work to understand what is computable and how fast using computer science theory developed in the 20th century.
 This will give us a baseline to understand the